QUICK ANSWER

 Three structural facts shape the Florida market entering 2026.

 2. Mortgage rates compressed 2022 to 2025 transaction volumes.
-Higher rates (6% to 7%+ for much of this period) locked current homeowners into their existing low-rate mortgages, reducing listing inventory, and priced some first-time buyers out of the market.
-Florida transaction volume per agent in 2024 and 2025 ran meaningfully below the 2021 peak.
-New agents entered a tighter market than the one older agents built their businesses in.
+Higher rates locked many current homeowners into their existing low-rate mortgages, reduced move-up activity, and priced some first-time buyers out of the market.
+Florida transaction volume in 2024 and 2025 was not the 2021 boom environment.
+New agents entered a more selective market than the one older agents built their businesses in.

 The three factors that determine whether the license is worth it for you